MC-git37/astronomical-observation/README.md

-A OBSERVATION SCHEDULING SYSTEM FOR RADIO TELESCOPE ARRAY
+AN OBSERVATION SCHEDULING SYSTEM FOR RADIO TELESCOPE ARRAY
 ===
 This is an astronomical observation scheduling system, which aims at optimizing the observation plan of the telescope to improve the observation efficiency and quality.
 The system provides a user-friendly interface, allowing users to select observation targets, set observation parameters and generate observation plans.
 When used, it includes the following functions